therj/chiyaaa/README.md

 ### Passing flags

 If you want to increase the count but don't want to push, commit or rsync, you can disable the flags in `env.sh`.
 Those will act as global settings.
+You can push the changes at a later time (manually or with `drink --nocount`) or just keep them locally.

-If you need to disable some or all of those temporarily, you can pass flags with the command.
+If you need to disable some or all of those settings for the new entry you're making, you can pass flags with the command.

 _These flags do not affect updating the history and index file._